Parachute Jump: 2013 restoration and second lighting project

 Although Markowitz was initially satisfied with Schwendinger's light installation, by 2007 he was referring to her installation as "Phase I" of a multi-portion lighting upgrade.
 In February 2008, the city began planning a second phase of lights.
 Anti-climbing devices were installed on the Parachute Jump in 2010 after several instances of people scaling the structure, and the lights were temporarily turned off in 2011 because of a lack of maintenance.
 Concurrently, starting in 2011, the 2.2 acre site around the tower was redeveloped as Steeplechase Plaza.

 A $2 million renovation was completed in 2013, after which it contained 8,000 LED lights, in comparison with the 450 total after the first installation.
 The B&B Carousell, an early-20th-century carousel that had become part of Luna Park, was relocated to Steeplechase Plaza east of the Parachute Jump in 2013.
 The tower was lit up for its first New Year's Eve Ball drop at the end of 2014, and since then, the Parachute Jump has been lit for New Year's Eve each year.
 The Parachute Jump has also been lit up in recognition of special causes, such as World Autism Awareness Day and Ovarian Cancer Awareness Month, as well as to commemorate notable personalities, such as happened after the 2020 death of retired NBA basketball player Kobe Bryant.

 Impact

 When the Parachute Jump opened at the World's Fair, the Daily Times of Mamaroneck, New York, regarded the attraction as one of several "touches of the bizarre" at the fair.
 Because of its shape, the Parachute Jump has been nicknamed the "Eiffel Tower of Brooklyn".
 The New York Daily News compared the structure to an Erector Set toy in 1955, and another reporter for the same newspaper said in 2002 that the jump was "a rusting monument to the glory days of Coney Island".
 A writer for City Journal said that the structure resembled a mushroom.
-Several works of media, such as Little Fugitive (1953), have also been filmed at the Parachute Jump.
+Several works of media, such as Little Fugitive (1953) and Requiem for a Dream (2000), have also been filmed at the Parachute Jump.